dduan/NetTime/README.md

 representing and using date and time in Internet protocols."
 Suffice to say, _consistency and interoperability_ [goes beyond internet protocols][TOML Date].

-Further, converting a date string into a `TimeInterval` (`Double`) is a destructive operation: the original time representation is lost.
+Further, converting a timestamp to a in-memory object such as `TimeInterval` or a `Foundation.Date` a destructive operation: the original time representation is lost.
 Want to know what timezone offset was used? what the intended precesion for the fraction of seconds was?
 Tough luck.
 NetTime preserves all information in an RFC 3339-compliant timestamp.

 ## Installation